-The F. Paul Norton and Frederic P. Norton Family Prints and Drawings Study Center is available to scholars and school groups of fewer than fifteen people, by appointment, most Wednesdays, between 2 and 5 pm.
+The F. Paul Norton and Frederic P. Norton Family Prints and Drawings Study Center is available to scholars and school groups of fewer than fifteen people, by appointment, on Wednesdays between 2:30 and 4:30 pm.
 Our Resident Print Expert is also available at this time.
 Learn More

 To request an appointment, please contact Senior Registrar for the Collection Laura Fleischmann at 716.270.8279, or email@example.com.

-Our photography policy varies within the Gallery.
-Please view our policy on taking photographs at the Gallery.
+Our photography policy varies within the museum.
+Please view our policy on taking photographs at the museum.

 Are wedding photos allowed in or outside of the Albright-Knox Art Gallery?

-Please view our policy on taking photographs at the Gallery.
+Please view our policy on taking photographs at the museum.

-Can I sketch or write in the Gallery?
+Can I sketch or write in the museum?

 Yes, but with pencil only.
-The use of pens is not permitted in the Gallery.
+The use of pens is not permitted in the museum.
 Pencils are available at the Admissions Desk and Guest Services Station for your convenience.